0xBlockPay/sc-audits/README.md

 If you have any questions or suggestions, please feel free to open an issue or submit a pull request.

 !Smart Contract Audit Image

+### Defi invarient

+Protocols that are widely used and recognized in the cryptocurrency space:

+- Uniswap: A decentralized exchange (DEX) that allows users to swap tokens directly from their wallets without the need for an intermediary.
+- Aave: A lending and borrowing platform that offers features like flash loans, which allow users to borrow and repay funds within a single transaction.
+- MakerDAO: A protocol that enables users to generate a stablecoin (DAI) by locking up collateral in a smart contract.
+- Compound: A DeFi platform that allows users to lend and borrow cryptocurrencies, with interest rates that are algorithmically determined.
+- Curve: A DEX that focuses on stablecoin trading, offering low slippage and efficient trades.
+- SushiSwap: A fork of Uniswap, SushiSwap includes additional features like staking rewards for liquidity providers.
+- dYdX: A decentralized exchange that offers advanced trading features, including perpetual contracts and spot trading.
+- Balancer: A protocol that allows users to create and trade multi-asset portfolios with customizable weights.
+- Lido: A liquid staking solution that allows users to stake their Ethereum and earn rewards while maintaining liquidity.
+- De.Fi: A platform that provides analytics and portfolio management tools for DeFi users.

+#### Uniswap (V2)
+Uniswap uses the Constant Product Market Maker (CPMM) invariant.
+The invariant ensures that the product of the reserves of two tokens in a liquidity pool remains constant:

+𝑥⋅𝑦=𝑘

+Where:
+𝑥 is the reserve of token A.
+𝑦 is the reserve of token B.
+𝑘 is a constant value representing the product of the initial reserves.

+#### Aave
+Aave's invariant ensures that the total value supplied to the protocol (deposits plus interest) should be greater than or equal to the total value borrowed (loans plus interest):

+Total Deposits + Accrued Interest ≥ Total Borrows + Accrued Debt

+#### MakerDAO

+MakerDAO ensures that the value of the collateral locked in the system is greater than or equal to the value of the outstanding DAI loans:

+Collateral Value ≥ DAI Debt ⋅ Liquidation Ratio

+#### Compound

+Compound's invariant ensures that the total supply of tokens is equal to the total borrow of tokens, adjusted for interest rates:

+∑Supply = ∑Borrow ⋅(1+Interest Rate)

+#### Curve

+Curve uses the StableSwap invariant to maintain the balance of stablecoins in its pools:

+$$ A \cdot n^n \cdot \sum x_i + D = D \cdot A \cdot n^n + \frac{D{n+1}}{nn \cdot \prod x_i} $$

+Where:

+𝑥𝑖 represents the balance of the 𝑖 -th token in the pool.
+𝐷 is the total amount of tokens in the pool when they have an equal price.
+𝐴 is the amplification coefficient. 𝑛 is the number of tokens in the pool.

+#### SushiSwap
+SushiSwap also uses the Constant Product Market Maker (CPMM) invariant similar to Uniswap:

+𝑥⋅𝑦=𝑘

+Where:

+𝑥 is the reserve of token A.
+𝑦 is the reserve of token B.
+𝑘 is a constant value representing the product of the initial reserves.

+These invariants are fundamental in ensuring the stability, security, and efficiency of these DeFi protocols.

+#### dYdX
+dYdX uses cross-margining, which means that the margin and leverage are shared across all open positions.
+The invariant ensures that the total equity in the account is sufficient to cover the potential losses from all open positions:

+Equity = Margin⋅(1+Leverage)

+Where:

+Equity is the total value of the user's account.
+Margin is the amount of collateral (usually USDC) deposited by the user.
+Leverage is the factor by which the user's position is amplified.
+This invariant ensures that the user's account has enough margin to cover potential losses, even when using leverage.

+#### Balancer
+Balancer allows users to create and trade multi-asset portfolios with customizable weights.
+The balance invariant for Balancer pools ensures that the value function remains constant:

+∑𝑖=1𝑛𝑤𝑖⋅𝑥𝑖=𝑘

+Where:

+𝑤𝑖 is the normalized weight of the 𝑖 -th token in the pool.

+𝑥𝑖 is the balance of the
+𝑖 -th token in the pool.

+𝑘 is a constant value representing the total value of the pool.

+#### Lido
+Lido is a liquid staking solution that allows users to stake their Ethereum and earn rewards while maintaining liquidity.
+The balance invariant for Lido ensures that the stETH (staked ETH) tokens maintain a 1:1 ratio with the underlying staked ETH:

+stETH=ETH

+This invariant ensures that for every unit of ETH staked, one unit of stETH is issued, and vice versa when stETH is redeemed.